brooksy236/Portfolio/README.md

 ## **User Story**

-As an up-and-coming Front-End Deveolper I WANT a site that showcases my work with links to it and my socials and has a profile picture.
+As an up-and-coming Front-End Developer I WANT a site that showcases my work with links to it and my socials and has a profile picture.

 ## **Site Link**